 Sonny stepped up again in 2019/20.
 This highlight was an incredible solo effort as he ran the length of the pitch to score against Burnley.
 The stunning effort went on to win the FIFA Puskas Award in December, 2020, as well as the 2019/20 Match of the Day and Premier League's Goal of the Season.
 Sonny made 41 appearances in all competitions, scoring 18 goals.
 He was shortlisted for both the FIFPRO XI and the Ballon d'OR.
 In an eventful campaign, Sonny also fractured his arm at Villa in February and completed his military service back in South Korea in April, 2020.

 The 2020/21 campaign was another memorable one for Sonny.
 He topped the 20-goal mark again with 22 goals in 51 appearances in all competitions - his best seasonal return so far.
 That included 17 in 37 appearances in the Premier League as he and Harry Kane put together a league record 14 goal combinations for a single season.
 Sonny scored four goals at Southampton in September, was named the Premier League's EA SPORTS Player of the Month for October, reached 100 goals for Spurs - only the 18th Spur to do so - and claimed his sixth 'Best Footballer in Asia' award in January.
 He joined Harry in the PFA's Premier League Team of the Season in June.

 Sonny is also a regular at international level and scored for South Korea against Algeria at the 2014 FIFA World Cup finals.
-He also helped his nation qualify for the 2018 tournament, where he scored twice in the finals in Russia.
+He also helped his nation qualify for the 2018 tournament, where he scored twice in the finals in Russia, and latterly played at the 2022 tournament in Qatar.
 In August and early September, 2018, Sonny captained South Korea to victory at the Asian Games in Indonesia.
-At the end of 2021/22, he'd earned 102 caps, scoring 33 goals.